JackBilbo/lxn-dg1001/README.md

 ﻿# lxn-dg1001
 A small enhancement mod for the Asobo DG1001 Neo nav computer.

+Update:

+Task average Speed is displayed in bottom row datafields.

 <h2>Installation:</h2>
 Extract the zip to a temporary location and copy the included folder "Asobo_DG1001e_Neo-lxn" to your community folder.
 To uninstall delete the folder and you're "back to normal".